cassiomolin/cassiomolin.github.io/_posts/2019-08-19-combining-jackson-streaming-api-with-objectmapper-for-parsing-json.md

 | [`JsonGenerator`][com.fasterxml.jackson.core.JsonGenerator] | Low level JSON writer |
 | [`JsonFactory`][com.fasterxml.jackson.core.JsonFactory] | Factory for creating instances of [`JsonParser`][com.fasterxml.jackson.core.JsonParser] and [`JsonGenerator`][com.fasterxml.jackson.core.JsonGenerator] |

-When using streaming, the content to read (and write) has to be processed in the _exact same order_ as input comes in (or output is to go out). having said that, it's important to mention that  _random access_ is only provided by [data binding][com.fasterxml.jackson.databind.ObjectMapper] and [tree model][com.fasterxml.jackson.core.TreeNode] APIs, which both actually use the streaming API under the hood for reading and writing JSON documents.
+When using streaming, the content to read (and write) has to be processed in the _exact same order_ as input comes in (or output is to go out).
+Having said that, it's important to mention that _random access_ is only provided by [data binding][com.fasterxml.jackson.databind.ObjectMapper] and [tree model][com.fasterxml.jackson.core.TreeNode] APIs, which both actually use the streaming API under the hood for reading and writing JSON documents.